panva/node-oidc-provider/docs/README.md

 });
 // No more NOTICE, at this point if the experimental was updated and contained no breaking
 // changes, you're good to go, still no NOTICE, your code is safe to run.
-// Now lets assume you upgrade oidc-provider version and it includes a breaking change in
+// Now let's assume you upgrade oidc-provider version and it includes a breaking change in
 // this experimental feature
 new oidc.Provider('http://localhost:3000', {
   features: {